BingoBabus/MythicPlusMadness/README.md

 ## Installation Guide

-- Have python 3 installed
+- Have python 3 and PyNaCl installed
+- py -m pip install -U discord.py[voice]
 - get a discord token from your bot via https://discord.com/developers/applications
 - get the guild id of your server.
 You can do this with developer mode enabled and right clicking on your server name then selecting copy id
 - fill in the token and guild id value in the .env file